SamuelVasquezGonzalez/curriculum-in-react/README.md

 # To do list

-- Made responsive.
-Continue with the info
+- Update projects card(update the img and the info, be try make with props for make more dinamic)